Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 14 October 2020: Appeals Commissioner

 Jamie’s career in media and broadcast networks spans 25 years.
 He has operated radio stations and broadcast networks in the Calgary area and held positions as an executive, director, chairperson, and consultant.
-His commitment to community spans over 15 years of dedicated public service, including his time as a municipal councillor for the Town of Okotoks and the Kananaskis Improvement District.
-He has also served on tribunals for several Government of Alberta ministries, along with other boards, and commissions.
+He is a committed community volunteer, and has been a municipal councillor for the Town of Okotoks and the Kananaskis Improvement District.
+He has also served on tribunals for several Government of Alberta ministries, and is the current Chair of the Alberta Elevating Devices and Amusement Rides Safety Association.

 Judy Tran